ISTA 3E Package Testing

 It is important to document the configuration, materials, and construction of the tested product and package.
 Significant variations in performance can sometimes be caused by seemingly insignificant differences.
 Taking photos is strongly encouraged.

 Once that shock testing is complete, the next test is a rotational edge drop test.
-Compression testing follows and can be completed one of three different ways.
-The choices are machine apply and release, machine apply and hold or weight and load spreader.
+Compression testing follows and can be completed in one of three different ways.
+The choices are machine apply and release, machine apply and hold, or weight and load spreader.
 The shipper has the ability to choose any of the three.

 Since the sample is a load, there are certain requirements prior to completing the vibration testing.
 The shaker table must include restraining devices.
 These devices will keep the sample on the shaker table and in the correct orientation.
 Most importantly, the restraining devices must be designed and implemented such that they do not restrict the vertical motion of the test specimen during the test.

 Included below is a chart with details on the ISTA 3E test procedure and the test sequences used for package validation:

 |Sequence #||Test Category||Test Type||Test Level||For ISTA Certification|